aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/gradientstop/basecolor/_index.md

 linktitle: BaseColor
 articleTitle: BaseColor
 second_title: Aspose.Words for .NET
-description: GradientStop BaseColor property.
-Gets a value representing the color of the gradient stop without any modifiers in C#.
+description: Discover the GradientStop BaseColor property to easily access the pure color of your gradient stop, enhancing your design with precision and clarity.
 type: docs
 weight: 20
 url: /net/aspose.words.drawing/gradientstop/basecolor/